smic29/planner_app/README.md

   - Might want to reference accordion for fix.
 - [ ] Updates on task will broadcast replace and already open accordion.
   - Review the controller or just sign this off as a feature. omegalul
-- [ ] Turbo streams need to be reviewed.
-Every user can see others' updates / additions

 ## Issues Encountered
 1. Invalid form inputs will cover the inputs in `divs.field_with_errors`.
 Found a fix here: [Stack Overflow]('https://stackoverflow.com/questions/5267998/rails-3-field-with-errors-wrapper-changes-the-page-appearance-how-to-avoid-t/8380400#8380400').<br>